Find out how to cut your vehicle’s fuel bill with a guide to the most economical and fuel-efficient cars

-Petrol prices have reached their highest level in more than a year, according to figures from the Department for Business, Energy and Industrial Strategy (October 2016).
-Experts also predict further price rises at the pumps as the pound weakens — as fuel is traded in dollars, its price is affected by the currency exchange rate.
+experts also predict further price rises at the pumps as the pound weakens — as fuel is traded in dollars, its price is affected by the currency exchange rate

-We’ve searched for some of the best fuel-efficient petrol, diesel, and hybrid cars available today, and also listed some popular electric vehicles if you’d like to cut your fuel costs altogether.
+If you are wanting to save money on your car’s fuel bill you might want to consider looking at some of the most efficient fuel-efficient petrol, diesel, and hybrid cars available, or even an electric vehicle if you’d like to cut your fuel costs altogether.

 While petrol cars are typically less fuel efficient than other options such as hybrid or diesel, there’s no shortage of economical petrol cars available, including these top picks:

 The second-generation Peugeot 208’s 1.5-litre four-cylinder diesel claims to have a fuel economy figure of 68.9mpg.

 The Clio comes a second close to the Peugeot by 1.6mpg and is powered by an efficient 1.5-litre four-cylinder diesel engine.

 This eighth generation version of the hatchback boasts a turbocharged 2.0-litre four-cylinder and features a dual AdBlue injection system and an additional catalytic converter, which limit the engine’s emissions to just 108g/km of CO2.

 Advertised miles per gallon 46.9mpg

 Hyundai's Ioniq features regularly in best hybrid buys – rated as “spacious, well priced and feels reassuringly normal to drive”.